Kotlin/dokka/docs/topics/runners/maven.md

 [//]: # (title: Maven)

-To generate documentation for a Maven-based project, you can use the [Dokka Maven plugin](#applying-dokka).
+To generate documentation for a Maven-based project, you can use the Maven plugin for Dokka.

-> Compared to the [Gradle runner](gradle.md), the Maven runner has only basic features and
+> Compared to the [Gradle plugin for Dokka](gradle.md), the Maven plugin has only basic features and
 > does not provide support for multi-module builds.
 >
 {type="note"}